Our highly ranked residency program offers:

 - A huge caseload — 28,000 patients in outpatient clinics and over 4,000 major operations annually — and exposure to rare and complex cases you’ll find only at a large academic medical center like Michigan Medicine.

-- Dedicated time for research or other academic pursuits.
-With an average of more than $3.5 million in grant funding for plastic surgery research, we have robust support, including funding for residents to present at meetings.
-We also are the recipients of a T32 Training Grant to support health services and translational research among plastic surgery residents — a unique opportunity in our field.
+- Dedicated time for research or other academic pursuits — With an average of more than $3.5 million in grant funding for plastic surgery research, we have robust support, including funding for residents to present at meetings.

-- A congenial and supportive environment — or, as we like to call it, our plastic surgery family.
+- A welcoming community — or, as we like to call it, our plastic surgery family.
 You’ll benefit from the support of a formal mentoring relationship with a faculty member and senior resident, and from regular journal clubs, social outings, and dinners in faculty homes.
 To get to know each other outside the constraints of our busy days, we hold monthly “Me Days,” where residents and faculty talk about their upbringing, their interests, and what has influenced their lives.

 Ultimately, our goal is to provide the curriculum, the resources, and the setting to produce plastic surgeons who excel as clinicians, scientists, and leaders in the field.